 By exploring historical understanding through these questions, we can help our students to be able to think, work and process historically.
-Students can connect history to their own world and consider how the historical concepts of continuity and change, cause and effect, empathy, perspective and significance relate to first contacts in Australia.
+Students can connect history to their own world and consider how the historical concepts of continuity and change, cause and effect, empathy, perspective and significance relate to the ancient world.